JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_builder_api.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

+> **NOTE** Adding JPS support to your plugin requires Java plugin to be present for it to work.
+Please see [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md) on how to setup your plugin with required dependency.

 ### External Build Process Workflow

 When the user invokes an action that involves executing an external build (Make, Build Artifacts, etc.), the following steps happen: